vijaypurohit322/Machine-Learning/Face Recognition/README.md

 # Face Recognition
 You will be able to detect face from image or video.
-To do so, please use python notebook file.
+   - To do so,
+       * please use python notebook file.
+       * and follow step by step procedure.